 A dispatcher takes the caller’s information and sends it out through Beacon as a text message to all available and appropriate responders in the community.

 Beacon selects the nearest and most appropriate responders among those who reply, according to pre-determined selection criteria set by the dispatcher.

-When the appropriate destination has been selected, advanced notification is sent to the receiving facility, indicating transport status and arrival updates.
+If transport is required, advanced notification is sent to the receiving facility, indicating transport status and arrival updates.

 Continuous epidemiological and logistical monitoring tracks the patient case from point-of-contact to hospital arrival, providing a wealth of data to decision-makers previously unavailable.